mpay24/mpay24-node/README.md

 ## SDK Overview

-First it is necessary to include the library:
+First, it is necessary to include the library:
 ```js
 const mpay24 = require('mpay24-node')
 ```